The self-similar evolution of stationary point processes via persistent homology: Proofs of limit theorems for balanced convex averaging sequences

 \end{proof}

-We now deliver the proof of the strong law for persistent Betti numbers for general convex averaging sequences. \begin{proof}[Proof of Thm. \ref{ThmStrongLawPersBetti}] The first part statement follows directly from the proof of Theorem \ref{ThmExistenceLimitingRadonMeasure}.
-For the second statement, we construct a tessellation $C_k$ for each of the $A_k$ as in the proof of Theorem \ref{ThmExistenceLimitingRadonMeasure}.
-Then, we get
+We now deliver the proof of the strong law for persistent Betti numbers for balanced convex averaging sequences. \begin{proof}[Proof of \Cref{CorStrongLawPersBetti}] The first statement follows directly from the proof of \Cref{ThmExistenceLimitingRadonMeasure}.
+For the second statement, we construct a tessellation $C_k$ for each of the $A_k$ as in the proof of \Cref{ThmExistenceLimitingRadonMeasure}.
+Then we get

-We estimate the first term on the right-hand side via Eq. (\ref{EqpersBettiBoundNSimplices}) as follows,
+We estimate the first term on the right-hand side via \Cref{EqpersBettiBoundNSimplices}: